Last modified: 2023-09-10 17:43

 At a minimum, a sound card is going to need one IRQ and one DMA to emulate a Sound Blaster.
 The most likely choices are IRQ 5 and DMA 1.
 Additional IRQs may be needed for native-mode sound, the MPU-401, and/or the CD-ROM interface (tertiary IDE or SCSI controller).
 Additional DMAs may be needed for 16-bit sound, full-duplex operation, and/or the CD-ROM interface.

 Toward the end of the ISA era some motherboards gained I/O APICs which made it possible for PCI devices to use IRQs above 15.
-These high-numbered IRQs are not useful for ISA sound cards but they reduce competition for the low-numbered IRQs.
+These high-numbered IRQs are not usable by ISA sound cards, but giving them to PCI devices reduces competition for the low-numbered IRQs.

 Unless you absolutely need them, disable the serial and parallel ports in BIOS setup.
 On a typical Pentium or later PC this removes competition for IRQs 3, 4, and 7 and DMA 3.
 (On a 486, you need to keep one serial port for the mouse.)